-On September 30, 2008 an agreement was made between Panama City Community Redevelopment Agency and the City of Panama City, Florida.
-The City has agreed to purchase park property requested by the CRA for not more than 2.5 million dollars.
+On September 30, 2008 an agreement was made between the Agency and the City.
+The City has agreed to purchase park property requested by the Agency for not more than 2.5 million dollars.
 The Agency agrees to lease the property from the City.
 The rent will be an amount equal to the difference between any acquisition grants secured and the actual purchase costs of the property in annual amounts amortized over fifteen years.
-At September 30, 2019, the future rental commitments were not determinable.
+At September 30, 2020, the future rental commitments were not determinable.